Parel railway station

 Parel railway station was opened on 9 December 1867.
 Platforms 4 and 5 are reserved for employees of the Parel railway workshop and for some Fast local train stops and platforms 1, 2 and 3 are open to the general public.
 The station sells around 2.2 million tickets each year.

 History

 The railway station on the Parel side was opened to the public on 9 December 1867 for direct connectivity from Parel to other stations on the Central Railway network.
 In December 1888, plans for an upgraded station were sent to London, and the plans materialised in early 1890s.
-Vulcan Foundry Locomotive no.3, one of the first locos sent for GIPR after 1850 was said to be driving a rolling mill in the Parel workshop as late as 1916.